How can we help you today?

 Common trademark issues with domain names

-Trademark issues with domain names mostly revolve around the potential for confusion among customers and bad-faith intent of those registering domain names that include someone else’s trademark.
+Trademark issues with domain names mostly revolve around the potential for customer confusion and the bad-faith intent of those registering domain names that include someone else’s trademark.
 The most common types of issues include:

-• Cybersquatting.
-This happens when someone registers a domain that matches someone else’s trademark, hoping to sell it later for a profit.
+• Cybersquatting: This occurs when someone registers a domain name that matches another person’s trademark, intending to sell it later for profit.
 In many cases, this is considered bad faith and can lead to legal action.

-• Typo squatting.
-This involves registering misspelled versions of popular domains to catch traffic from people who type URLs wrong.
+• Typo squatting: This involves registering misspelled versions of popular domains to catch traffic from people who type URLs incorrectly.
 It’s deceptive and often illegal.

 How these disputes get resolved